rhaiscript/book/src/rust/dynamic-args.md

 Any parameter in a registered Rust function with a specific type has higher precedence over the [`Dynamic`] type, so it is important to understand which _version_ of a function will be used.

-For example, the `push` method of an [array] is implemented this way (minus code that protects against [over-sized arrays][maximum size of arrays]), which makes the function applicable for all item types:
+For example, the `push` method of an [array] is implemented as follows (minus code that protects against [over-sized arrays][maximum size of arrays]), making the function applicable for all item types.

 ```rust no_run
 // 'item: Dynamic' matches all data types